 One of my favorite reasons to travel is because some myths you won’t find anywhere else in the world but from the mouths of the people themselves.
 One of my favorite myths I collected on a trip through Egypt in 2016.
 Egyptian mythology had always puzzled me because in the few stories and fragments available there was always references to sexuality and an openness especially to the phallic, but that never seemed to translate into the art, until I found a picture of the God Min adorned on one of the walls inside the temple of Ramesses II in Abel Simbel.

-I was immediately puzzled; who was this one armed, one-legged overtly memorable god with a gigantic phallus (that seemed to have been omitted from all my text books and coursework on Egyptian Mythology)?
-Luckily, I had a wonderful guide, an Egyptian guy who was working towards his Masters in Egyptology, who told me the legend of Amun Min:
+I was immediately puzzled; who was this one armed, one-legged overtly memorable god with a gigantic phallus (that seemed to have been omitted from all my textbooks and coursework on Egyptian Mythology)?
+Luckily, I had a wonderful guide, an Egyptian guy who was working towards his Masters in Egyptology, who told me his version of the legend of Amun Min that went something like this:

 This censoring and desire to suppress any mention of his most noticeable attribute demonstrates how easily skewed our recording of the history of other cultures can become.
 The European scholars of the Victorian age who flocked to Egypt and dug up and excavated anything they could find are often the authors of the seminal texts we use today, and their conservative sensibilities shaped much of the information that was recorded or excluded.
 Min was all but wiped from the Egyptian pantheon by early European scholars, an effect which cascades as these books are then being used as references for generations to come.
 I often wonder about the Amun Min story; is it actual mythology that was around in Ancient pre-dynastic Egypt?
 Or is it a folkloric legend that has sprung up to fill the void left by the censoring of his story?